vijendraniyer/build-safety-net-in-c-vijendraniyer/README.md

   rule also applies to the first letter.
 - Stop when you have a letter and three digits.
 Zero-pad if needed.

+## The refactoring task
+- Cyclomatic complexity is high in a few places.
+This indicates potential to steadily increase, as customers ask for changes and new features.
+Reduce the cyclomatic complexity.
+In future, it must be possible to add new features with less code-changes and re-testing.

+- Code coverage is low, because the test code is incomplete.
+Write more tests to take care of the variations.
+Track and improve the coverage.

+- Uncovered lines indicate an opportunity to write tests.
+Complex and repetitive tests indicate opportunity to simplify the code.

+> Caution: High coverage doesn't indicate absence of bugs!